+Bounce back to school by thinking of others in the wider community.
 Last week I looked at how you can support children to bounce back as individuals.
-This week let us look beyond ourselves to our friends, family and the wider community.
+This week let us look beyond ourselves to our friends, family and the keyworkers who have supported us throughout Lockdown.
 I have included books – some of which I hope you will have in school already and some I hope will be new to you.

 I have been equally awed and humbled by the many acts of kindness I have read about during the lockdown period.
 Now is the perfect time to harness community spirit and encourage children to be altruistic and caring to others.

 Friendships may well have changed after a long period away from each other.
 It would do no harm to revisit friendship as a PSHE topic and remind children to be kind to one another.